-Under the AT Scenario, increased in-state manufacturing has a smaller, but still significant, impact on employment.
-The IEOs modeled 8,000 manufacturing jobs in Buildings by 2030, a similar number to the LCF scenario.
-Assuming 50 percent in-state manufacturing, the number of manufacturing jobs would double to 16,800 in 2030.
-With 100 percent in-state manufacturing, the state of New York will have 33,400 manufacturing jobs in the Buildings sector, slightly over four times the modeled figures in the initial IEOs (Table 22).
+Under the AT Scenario, increased in-state manufacturing has a bigger impact on employment.
+The IEOs modeled 8,000 manufacturing jobs in Buildings by 2030, a comparable number to the LCF scenario.
+Assuming 50 percent instate manufacturing, the number of manufacturing jobs would triple to 26,000 in 2030.
+With 100 percent in-state manufacturing, the state of New York will have 52,200 manufacturing jobs in the Buildings sector, slightly over six times the modeled figures in the initial IEOs (Table 21).